Model NO.: pH Sensor

 Protection class: IP68

-Select an industrial-grade combination electrode with a double-junction reference electrode design for prolonged service life;
+The sensor uses an industrial-grade combination electrode with a double-junction reference design, providing long service life and excellent chemical resistance.

-Equipped with a built-in PT1000 temperature sensor and compensation algorithm, achieving an accuracy of ±0.1℃;
+It is also equipped with a built-in PT1000 temperature sensor and an automatic temperature compensation algorithm, achieving an accuracy of ±0.1°C for precise and stable pH measurement.

 2. Operation Principle

-Before energizing the device, thoroughly verify the wiring sequence to prevent damage resulting from incorrect connections.
+Before powering the device, always verify wiring polarity and sequence to prevent damage from incorrect connections.

-Given that the cables may be submerged in water (including seawater) or exposed to air for extended periods, they must possess corrosion-resistant properties.
-Additionally, all connection points must undergo waterproof sealing to ensure long-term reliability.
+Since the cables may be immersed in water (including seawater) or exposed to air for long durations, they must possess corrosion-resistant properties.

 4. Maintenance and Servicing